 “The travel and tourism industry is an important part of many local economies across the country,” said Assistant Secretary of Commerce for Economic Development Alejandra Y. Castillo.
 “This EDA investment in Mitchell is an excellent opportunity to leverage a regional asset and build greater economic resiliency in the region’s growing outdoor recreation and tourism industry.”

-This project was made possible by the regional planning efforts led by Planning & Development District III, which EDA funds to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This project was made possible by the regional planning efforts led by the South Dakota Planning and Development District III, which EDA funds to bring together the public and private sectors and create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.